 As you can see from the statement sent out to cardholders, if you have closed your Reserve account before renewal or upgraded or downgraded to another Chase card, you will not be eligible for the statement credit at this time.

 Should you keep your Chase Sapphire Reserve card?

 The Chase Sapphire Reserve is one of the most popular travel credit cards on the market – but also one of the most expensive.

 On Jan.
-12, 2020, the issuer added several new benefits to the Reserve card, including one year of free Lyft Pink and DashPass memberships, a 10 points per dollar rewards rate on Lyft purchases (through March 2022) and up to $120 in DoorDash credit ($60 in 2020 and $60 in 2021).
+12, 2020, the issuer added several new benefits to the Reserve card, including one year of free Lyft Pink and DashPass memberships (activate both by Mar.
+31, 2022), a 10 points per dollar rewards rate on Lyft purchases (through March 2022).
 At the same time, Chase upped the annual fee by $100.

 Still, the benefits and perks the Reserve card offers are hard to compete with, and Ultimate Rewards have great value.
 It is one of the best cards for frequent travelers and, for those who qualify, the $100 annual fee credit should make it a little easier to maintain this year despite the fee increase.

 See related: Chase Sapphire Reserve: Is it worth it?